 What happened in the Northern Ireland C2K cyber attack?

 On April 3, 2026, the C2K school IT system used by all schools across Northern Ireland was hit by a cyberattack.
 The system, managed by Capita, provides email, cloud storage, online classrooms, and learning platforms for pupils and teachers across the region.
-The Education Authority ordered a full password reset across the entire school network, locking out thousands of GCSE and A-Level students from revision materials during the Easter break just weeks before exams.
-As of April 7, 2026, the investigation remains ongoing and it has not been confirmed whether personal data was compromised.
+The Education Authority ordered a full password reset across the entire school network, locking out around 300,000 pupils and 20,000 teachers — including GCSE and A-Level students — from revision materials during the Easter break, weeks before exams.
+On April 15, a 16-year-old was arrested in Portadown, County Armagh under the Computer Misuse Act.
+The EA subsequently confirmed that personal data was compromised in what it described as "a targeted attack on a small number of schools."
+By April 17, 414,000 user accounts had been restored and the system was approaching normal operational levels.

 How does AI make cyberattacks on schools more dangerous?